sapphire9901/Dave3625-Host-2025/Lab3/README.md

 Fill Age, Fare and Embarked with sensible values.
 (Embarked could be filled with "S") Since the nan values are defined differently in this dataset, we can use the function right out of the box.

-Don't do anything with the Survived column for now.
+Don't do anything with the Survived column for now as we will be using it for the next lab.

 During the last lab we showed how to fill nan values with meaningful values.
 What a meaningful value is differ from dataset to dataset, in this dataset the age value is right skewed, so we will use the median.
 ![skewed-age][skewed-age]